cloudfoundry/cli/doc/adr/0004-v7-push-refactor.md

 }
 ```

 This function is responsible for building up the sequence based on the given plan.
-It delegates to three helpers, each of which build up a subsequence of actions based on the given plan.
+It delegates to three helpers, each of which builds up a subsequence of actions.
 Here's one of them:

 ```go
 func ShouldCreateBitsPackage(plan PushPlan) bool {